Subito-it/SBTUITestTunnel/Documentation/Setup.md

 }
 ```

-While waiting for the startup block before the first scene connects, `takeOff()` services tunnel-owned main-thread work in an isolated run-loop mode.
-Commands such as `setUserInterfaceAnimationSpeed` can therefore be used during startup without allowing scene callbacks to run before state injection completes.
+`setUserInterfaceAnimationSpeed` can be called from the startup block before the first scene connects.
+Its main-thread update is deferred until normal launch processing resumes and is applied to the current or next key window, without allowing scene callbacks to run before state injection completes.

 ### Multi-window apps